mikolajlinkshortener/link_shortener_dev/README.md

 Go to django container and run migrations

 *Pro tip:
-Open both backend and frontend in diffrent VSC Windows, do not use this repo for development.
+Open both backend and frontend in diffrent VSC Windows, do not use this project structure for development.